-Placental abruption is a rare complication of pregnancy affecting less than 1% of all pregnant women.
+Placental abruption is a rare complication of pregnancy.
 When it occurs, however, the results can be life-threatening.
 Not only is the mother at risk for health issues, but infants are at risk for death or conditions and disorders that can last a lifetime.

 Placental Abruption Symptoms

-One of the first and most common symptoms of placental abruption is severe abdominal pain and back pain, which typically happens suddenly, seemingly out of nowhere.
+One of the first and most common signs of placental abruption is severe abdominal and back pain.
+Placental abruption pain typically happens suddenly, seemingly out of nowhere.
 Bleeding usually follows, and the amount will vary depending upon the person.
 While some women will bleed heavily, others may experience light bleeding or no visible bleeding at all.

 Other symptoms may include:

 - Tender uterus

 Unfortunately, the cause of placental abruption is still unknown, although experts are continuously researching the condition.
 Scientists and other experts suggest it may happen due to abdominal trauma or loss of amniotic fluid.

 A number of factors may contribute to placental abruption risk factors, including:

 - Carrying twins, triplets (more than one baby)